 70 PRINTER LABEL 71 PRINTER LABEL

-These examples were made using printer labels.
-It was intriguing to see the layer underneath.
-The waxy paper below gives a contrast between this and the label, which was duller in comparison.
-One of the pictures was blurred but decided to keep in it, as it gave a surreal feel and is possibly something I could consider.
+Printer labels were used and it was intriguing to see the layer underneath.
+There is a contrast between the waxy paper below and the label above, which is duller in comparison.
+One of the pictures was blurred but kept in it, as it gave a surreal feel and is possibly something I could consider.
 SUCCESSFUL

 71 LINED PAPER 72 PAPER